99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 single instance: great for dev
 High availability with load balancer: great for production

+You can add AWS Elastic Beanstalk configuration files (.ebextensions FOLDER) to your web application's source code to configure your environment and customize the AWS resources that it contains.
+YAML- or JSON-formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy

 Deploy options for updates:
 - All at once, deploy the new v all in one go but it has a bit of downtime
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/28d406a4-c6d7-4b02-84cb-74e1349db53b">